c12i/collinsmuriuki.github.io/_posts/2018-05-23-node-memory.md

 star: false
 category: blog
 author: collinsmuriuki
-description: Increase Node.js memory limit.
+description: Optimizing Node.js Memory Allocation for High-Performance Applications.
 ---

-If you're constantly building and shipping apps with Node.js, there's a likelihood that you may run into the dreaded `FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed`.
-This error kills the current process hence killing your server.
+Title: Optimizing Node.js Memory Allocation for High-Performance Applications

-This is expected if your server is performing memory intensive tasks such as transferring huge amounts of data with limited underlying resources.
+## Introduction

-## The V8 engine
+If you're frequently developing and deploying Node.js applications, encountering the infamous `FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed` error is not uncommon.
+This issue arises particularly when your server engages in memory-intensive tasks, such as handling large data transfers with limited system resources.

-Node.js is a JavaScript runtime built on top of Google's V8 engine.
+## Understanding the V8 Engine

-> V8 is Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
-It is used in Chrome and in Node.js, among others.
-It implements ECMAScript and WebAssembly, and runs on Windows 7 or later, macOS 10.12+, and Linux systems that use x64, IA-32, ARM, or MIPS processors.
-V8 can run standalone, or can be embedded into any C++ application.
+Node.js relies on Google's V8 engine, an open-source, high-performance JavaScript and WebAssembly engine written in C++.
+Integrated into both Chrome and Node.js, V8 implements ECMAScript and WebAssembly and caters to various operating systems and processor architectures.

-Whenever we start a process on Node, V8 allocates a specific amount of memory to it, based on your current hardware specifications.
+When a Node.js process begins, V8 allocates a specific amount of memory based on your hardware specifications.
+Monitoring and managing this allocated memory is crucial, especially when dealing with resource-demanding applications.

-It is possible to extract this information within Node and that should be the first thing you do if you begin to run out of memory.
+## Checking Allocated Memory

-Start by creating an `index.js` script and run the code above to get the amount of memory allocated to your current process.
+To gain insights into your process's allocated memory, create an `index.js` script with the following code:

 ```javascript
 const v8 = require("v8");